 The town of Carmel is super dog friendly, so it’s no surprise that it has one of the best off-leash beaches on the coast.
 Additionally, fireworks are forbidden here, so it’s a great place to escape with your sensitive pet on July 4th.
 The beach is is popular, so you need to arrive early to snag a cosy spot on the soft sand.

 Between Carmel and Big Sur, you’ll find another beach at Garrapata State Park where dogs are welcome on leash.
 This one has a wonderful trail covered with wild flowers in summer, so time your visit accordingly.
 Finally, dogs are also allowed at Monterey State Beach and Asilomar Beach in Pacific Grove.

-Santa Barbara was our first ever road trip with Babu, and one that remains a favorite with several dog friendly beaches to visit.
+Santa Barbara was the destination of our first ever road trip with Babu.
+And it remains a favorite with several dog friendly beaches to visit.
 Arroyo Burro Beach County Park and Rincon Beach Park are two such sandy havens were dogs are allowed off leash.
 It was such fun to see Babu tearing down the sand and playing with other furry friends.
-After all that romping, it was time for a nice, long nap.

-About the Author: Paroma Chakravarty is a scientist by day, and blogger by night, who lives in the beautiful city of San Francisco with her husband and their 12-year-old Tibetan spaniel mix, Babu.
-She records their adventures, plus dining experiences and her travel travails, on her blog, yrofthemonkey.com, Facebook, Instagram, and Pinterest.
-All photos in this post are Paroma’s own.
+About the Author: Paroma Chakravarty is a scientist by day, and blogger by night.
+She lives in the beautiful city of San Francisco with her husband and their 12-year-old Tibetan spaniel mix, Babu.
+She records their adventures, plus dining experiences and her travel travails, on her blog, yrofthemonkey.com, and on Facebook, Instagram, and Pinterest.
+All photos in this post belong to Paroma.